Last updated on April 4th, 2020 at 11:14 am

 Said another way, you won’t owe for taxes on this property, but you will owe for taxes on your last property.
 This is because your last property was exchanged for a replacement property.
 This property was partially held for investment or business and partially as a primary residence.

 It is difficult to provide an estimate of the taxes Talia will owe.
 These vary wildly based on her personal situation, the basis in the property, and depreciation taken.
 There are scenarios where it makes sense to continue renting, and others where it’s wise to move in.
 This highlights the flexibility of the 1031 and 121 rules, and we advocate investors take full advantage.
+A 1031 exchange into primary residence can save thousands!

 If you have a section 1031 property that you’re thinking about moving into, we highly suggest contacting an accountant and a qualified intermediary.
 It can cause significant tax complexity, but done right can save your family enormous amounts of money.
+A 1031 exchange into primary residence is one of the top tax-savings available to everyday investors.